AzureAD/azure-activedirectory-library-for-android/README.md

 ### Broker

 Broker component will be delivered with Intune's Company portal app.
 Account will be created in Account Manager.
 Account type is "com.microsoft.workaccount".
 It only allows single SSO account.
-It will create SSO cookie for this user after completing device challange for one of the apps.
+It will create SSO cookie for this user after completing device challenge for one of the apps.

 ### Authority Url and ADFS